uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

         print("Sure, you can ride the roller coaster.")
 ```

-And then we would call it later in our Python script like this:
+And then we would call it later in our Python script like this, with some sample values:

 ```
 assess_rider_height(20)